VikrantBhandarwar/myportfolio/src/data/experieces/experience-3/index.md

 company: 'BillPower Pyt Ltd'
 position: 'Front-End Developer'
 startDate: 'Sept 2020'
-endDate: 'Present'
+endDate: 'February 2021'
 ---

-I am responsible for implementing payment invoice dashboard of the company using VueJS.
+I am responsible for implementing payment invoice dashboard of the company using React JS.

-Excellent knowledge of using UI components from Vuetify.
+Excellent knowledge of using UI components from Material UI.

 Developing pixel perfect responsive webpages using UI/UX wireframes.

-Implemented several front-end features with VueJS using Vuex for managing global state.
+Implemented several front-end features with React JS using Redux for managing global state.

-Implemented Vue component life cycle for managing local state of the component.
+Implemented using React Hooks for managing local state of the component.

 Implemented Vue Router for dynamic client-side routing between components.